 Find your MDA inspector: http://gis.mda.state.mn.us/food/

-Ways to get meat (animals) processed (to be marketed) and sold:
+Ways to get meat animals processed to be marketed and sold:

 Custom-Exempt Processing.

 You can pre-sell animals to individuals before the animals are slaughtered, and then have the processing done at either a custom-exempt processing plant or at an inspected plant that offers the option of custom-exempt processing.